STL1te/hyperliquid-trades-feed/README.md

 ## Features

 - Real-time trade monitoring on Hyperliquid
-- Automatic notifications for large trades and liquidations
+- Automatic notifications for large trades.
-- Support for multiple cryptocurrencies
+- Support for multiple cryptocurrencies (can be extended)
 - Automatic reconnection on connection loss
 - Health check endpoint